Avimehta14/Kafka-Cab-Service/README.md

 1. **Cab Service Driver:** This component simulates the cab driver's location and sends updates to a Kafka topic.
 2. **Cab Service User:** This component listens to the Kafka topic for location updates and displays the latest location on a minimalistic UI.

 Additionally, the project includes a Dead Letter Queue (DLQ) mechanism to handle and process invalid data.
+It also supports mechanism of retrying the failed events in the topics upto set 'n' times

 ## Table of Contents